docwho2/postgres-lambda-trigger/README.md

 ![Demo User Interface](UI.png)

 When you open the API GW Endpoint URL in your browser you will see the above UI.
-When the DB initializes, one address row is inserted for you, so you should see 1 row with an address Geo encoded and 2 entries in the `audit_log` table.
+When the DB initializes, one address row is inserted for you, so you should see 1 row with an address Geo encoded and 2 entries in the `audit_log` tables.
 The UI displays all the rows in both `address` and `audit_log` tables.
 There are four actions to perform in the demo:

 - Add Row to Address Table - This adds Apple's HQ address to the table.
 Normally after the refresh you would see the row without geo encoding.
 If you then hit `Refresh`, you should see the Geo data populated into the row.
 - Add 5 Rows to Address Table - This adds 5 different addresses to the table.
 Normally after the refresh you would see the rows without geo encoding.
 If you then hit `Refresh`, you should see the Geo data populated into the rows.
 Due to throttling this last one might be delayed a little.
 - Delete Last Address - This deletes the last address row from the `address` table.
-You should see the last row go aways and an `audit_log` row for the delete action.
+You should see the last row go away and an `audit_log` row for the delete action.
 - Refresh - Does a simple refresh of the page (which reads all the tables again)
-- Clear Audit Log - Truncates the `audit_log` table.
+- Clear Audit Log - Truncates the `audit_log` tables.

 ## Fetch, tail, and filter Lambda function logs